G-Core/product-documentation/documentation/storage/manage-s3-storage/configure-aws-sli-s3cmd-and-aws-javascript-sdk/generate-temporary-links-to-files-with-aws-cli-and-s3cmd.md

    --1--Generate a presigned URL: "generate-a-presigned-url" --2--via AWS CLI: "generate-links-in-aws-cli" --2--via S3cmd: "generate-links-in-s3cmd"
+pageTitle: Guide on how to generate presigned URL | Gcore
+pageDescription: Guide about presigned URLs providing temporary access to files and their setup.
 ---
 # Generate temporary links to files with AWS CLI and S3cmd